keatane/leroni/README.md

 + uninstall -- remove nix and apps
 + apps [config_1] [config_2] -- install just apps of config files chosen, nix required

-Note: omitting [config] files will install all config files in the current directly.
+Note: omitting [config] files will install all config files in the current directory.